-• A valid syllogism is a syllogism in which the conclusion follows through logically from its premises.
-A valid argument may not be a sound argument.
+• A valid syllogism is one whose conclusion logically follows from its premises.
+[There is a] difference between a valid argument and a sound argument.
 The validity of an argument does not depend upon whether its premises or conclusions are true.
 It merely depends on the formal relation between the premises and conclusion.
 Valid syllogisms can have false premises or false conclusions.
 An argument is sound when it is valid and has true premises.